blepping/ComfyUI-bleh/README.md

 There are links to the various TAE models used for high quality previewing near the bottom of this README.

-* Supports setting max preview size (ComfyUI default is hardcoded to 512 max).
+* Supports setting max preview size.
 * Supports showing previews for more than the first latent in the batch.
+You can preview batch items on a grid or even as an animation.
 * Supports throttling previews.
 Do you really need your expensive high quality preview to get updated 3 times a second?
 * Supports LTX (2.0 and 2.3). **Note**: You need to use the `BlehFixGuiderPreviewing` node for LTX.
 See the description of it below.

-The previewer can now show visual previews for ACE-Steps (1.0 and 1.5) latents.
-If you want to disable that feature, you can add `aceaudio` to the
+The previewer can now show visual previews for some audio models: ACE-Step 1.0 (`aceaudio`), ACE-Step 1.5 (`aceaudio15`), and MiniMax Music3 (`minimaxmusic3`).
+If you want to disable that feature, you can add the latent format name (parenthesized part, I.E. `aceaudio`) to the
 `blacklist_formats` list.
-For example if you are using a YAML configuration file you could do: `blacklist_formats: ["aceaudio"]`
+For example if you are using a YAML configuration file you could use: `blacklist_formats: ["aceaudio", "minimaxmusic3"]`

 **General settings defaults:**